Holly Bradshaw: Career

 Bradshaw's Junior career took off when she broke the British Junior pole vault record in June 2010, with a vault of 4.35m.
 A month later, she competed at the 2010 World Junior Championship, in which she was the favourite for the gold medal.
 However, she failed to vault higher than 4.15m, resulting in a bronze medal behind Angelica Bengtsson and Victoria von Eynatten, who vaulted 4.25m and 4.20m respectively.

 Bradshaw's first competition of the 2011 season was the 2011 European Indoor Championships, where she finished 11th in the qualifying round, with a best vault of 4.45m.
 Later in 2011, she represented Great Britain in the European Team Championships, where she finished in 5th place.

 In June 2011, Bradshaw set a new British U23 record with a 4.53m vault at the British Under-23 Championships in Bedford.
 However, just 5 days later, she set a new British senior record of 4.70m.

 In January 2012, Bradshaw improved the British indoor record by clearing 4.87m in Villeurbanne, during a Perche Élite Tour meeting.
 This put her third on the world all-time list, behind Yelena Isinbayeva and Jenn Suhr, and also third all-time for indoor performances.
 At the same competition she made her first world indoor record attempt at 5.01m, but failed.
 Later that year, on 11 March she won a bronze medal at the World Indoor Championships held in Istanbul.

 Bradshaw competed in the 2012 Summer Olympics in London.
 She managed to reach the final, but knocked the bar at 4.55m, causing her to crash out of the running for a medal.
 However, she managed to finish in the top 8.
 In an interview with BBC Radio 5 Live, Bradshaw said that she was disappointed but that "by Rio, I will be at the top of my game."
 Bradshaw won gold at the 2013 European Athletics Indoor Championships in Gothenburg with a height of 4.67m in a jump off with Poland's Anna Rogowska, both having previously jumped 4.72.
 She later stated in an interview that she could have shared gold with Rogowska, but chose to jump off to be the lone winner of the gold.

-In 2015 Bradshaw vaulted 4.55 m to be selected in the British Team to the world Championships.
-At the World Championships in Beijing, Bleasdale cleared 4.70 m before failing at 4.80 m.
+In 2015, Bradshaw vaulted 4.55 m to be selected in the British Team to the World Championships.
+At the World Championships in Beijing, she cleared 4.70 m before failing at 4.80 m.
 With this height, she finished 7th in the final where the Cuban Yarisley Silva took the gold medal with a jump of 4.90 m.